dariocazzani/banaNavigation/Report.md

 ### Hyperparameters
-* Epsilon-greedy policy: at training time it's important to find the right balance between exploration and exploitation.
+* Epsilon-greedy policy: at training time it's important to find the right balance between exploration and exploitation. </br>
-**Exploration** is intended as the ability of the agent to try different actions in the same states and potentially discover a better policy than the current one.
+   * **Exploration** is intended as the ability of the agent to try different actions in the same states and potentially discover a better policy than the current one. </br>
-**Exploitation** is intended as the need for the agent to maximize the return, therefore choosing the actions that lead to the maximum reward based on the current estimated policy.
+   * **Exploitation** is intended as the need for the agent to maximize the return, therefore choosing the actions that lead to the maximum reward based on the current estimated policy.

    Instead of letting the agent choosing the action with the maximum expected return, we let it choose a random action with probability **epsilon**.
    At first epsilon is initialized to `1.0`, with a decay factor of `0.995` and capped to a minimum of `0.01`

 * Discout Factor Gamma: Because future rewards are less predictable, it makes sense for the agent to value immediate rewards more than future ones.
-The choice for the **Discout Factor** gamma is of `0.99`
+The choice for the **Discount Factor** gamma is of `0.99`

 * Other hyperparameters:
     * `BUFFER_SIZE = int(1e5)  # replay buffer size`